stclib/STC/docs/coroutine_api.md

 Sometimes the call-tree is dynamic or more complex, then we can dynamically allocate the coroutine frames before they are awaited.
 This is somewhat more general and simpler, but requires heap allocation.
-Note that the coroutine frames are now freed at the end of the coroutine functions (after any cleanup at cco_finally).
+Note that the coroutine frames are now freed at the end of the coroutine functions (after any cleanup at cco_cleanup).
 Example is based on the previous, but also shows how to use the env field in `cco_fiber` to return a value from the coroutine call/await: